bryancwilson/Music-AI-Research/README.md

 - **Dr. Thomas Price** (Professor in the Dept. of Computer Science at NC State University)

-Also, during both Summer 2021 and Summer 2022, I conducted research through the **Women and Minority Summer Research Program** headed by **Dr. Javon Adams** (Interim Director of the
-College of Engineering Women and Minority Engineering Programs at NC State University).
+During both Summer 2021 and Summer 2022, I conducted research through the **Women and Minority Summer Research Program** headed by **Dr. Javon Adams** (Interim Director of the College of Engineering Women and Minority Engineering Programs at NC State University).

 ### Preface
 Though I have split these two these research projects into two main stretches, they both can be thought of as one long research project where I explored one main topic